 Start revamping your campus recruitment practices right away.
 No, it isn’t going to upset anything.
 No, it’s not going to take much time to align it the right away.
 This way you don’t miss out on hiring excellent candidates.
 You don’t miss out recruiting from great universities, and you don’t spend an insane amount of money.
 Win-win situation, don’t you think?

-I’m sure you have a lot of questions Talk to our consultant.
+I’m sure you have a lot of questions.
+Talk to our sales team today.
 (It’s free by the way)

 Passive Hiring: How to Hire Tech candidates